lolmaus/ember-app-state-slider/README.md

 ### What can be improved

 The implementation is naive: it watches for every attribute or relationship change.
 When a relationship changes, Ember does its relationship bookkeeping, producing intermediate states.
 Those intermetdiate states should be filtered out.
 Currently only a very crude check filters out a certain invalid intermediate state and leaves the rest.

+Currently the service assumes that the application serializer is JSONAPISerializer.
+It should use  JSONAPISerializer regardless of application serializer.